-If you have been abused or neglected at Rest Haven Manor, read about your rights below, and then contact Agruss Law Firm, LLC, for a free case evaluation.
+If you have been abused or neglected at Rest Haven Manor, read about your rights below, and then contact Mike Agruss Law, for a free case evaluation.

 Helping our clients is about counseling, advocating, and ultimately solving problems.
 With years of experience successfully representing the people, not the powerful, we will take care of everything, so you can focus on healing and getting your life back to normal.

 Rest Haven Manor is a small for-profit nursing center in Edwards County.
 They have 39 certified beds and are Medicaid approved.
 Among their offered services are nursing care and daily living assistance.
 The nursing home is located at 408 Maple Avenue, Morrison, IL and may be reached through telephone number 815-772-4021.
 The Illinois Nursing Home Care Act and Department of Public Health govern Rest Haven Manor.

 Rest Haven Manor’s Address, Phone Number, and Contact Information

 Rest Haven Manor

 Albion, IL 62806